 - reliance on a retaining wall that is integral to the formation of the shared driveway

-- public access or right of way in gross.
+- public access or right of way

 All other flat driveways that meet the design guidance for concrete private driveways will be assessed as low risk, and won't require inspections.